 - Physical exam.
 During the physical examination, the doctor will listen to your child's heart and lungs.

 - Tests.
-Many children will also have a chest X-ray and pulmonary function tests.
+Many children will also have a pulmonary function tests.
 Also called lung function tests, these tests measure the amount of air in the lungs and how fast it can be exhaled.
 The results help the doctor determine how severe the asthma is.
-Generally, children younger than 5 are unable to perform pulmonary function tests.
-Thus doctors rely heavily on history, symptoms, and examination in making the diagnosis.
+Generally, children younger than age 5 are unable to perform pulmonary function tests.
+Thus doctors rely heavily on history, symptoms, examination, and response to treatment in making the diagnosis.

 Other tests may also be ordered to help identify particular asthma triggers.
 These tests may include allergy skin testing, blood tests and X-rays to determine if sinus infections, or gastroesophageal reflux disease (a gastrointestinal condition that causes reflux of acid stomach contents into the esophagus or even into the lungs) is complicating asthma.